danfuzz/samizdat/doc/parsing-in-samizdat.md

 set can be combined into a single string literal for convenience, e.g.
 `[/"x" "y"/]` and `[/"xy"/]` are equivalent.

+Note that this syntax is valid at the same level as parsing functions and other atoms, and *not* limited to appearing within a parsing function's pattern.

 To match any terminal other than items from a particular set, precede the set contents with a complement (`~`), *inside* the set brackets.
 Note that there is a difference between a complemented set, which can consume one